exercism/python/exercises/practice/reverse-string/.approaches/introduction.md

 And while Unicode text is outside the core tests for this exercise (_there are optional tests in the test file you can enable for Unicode_), we encourage you to give reversing strings that have non ASCII text a try.
-We talk more about the considerations and strategies for Unicode text reversal (_and third-party libraries that can help_) in the [Working with Unicode Strings][article-working-with-unicode-strings] article.

 ## Approach: Sequence Slice with a Negative Step